Constantine W. Curris

-Constantine W. Curris is an American academic administrator.
-Curris also served as president of the American Association of State Colleges and Universities an organization of more than 400 colleges and universities.
+Constantine William "Deno" Curris (born November 13, 1940) is an American academic administrator who was president of Murray State University, the University of Northern Iowa, and Clemson University.
+Curris also served as president of the American Association of State Colleges and Universities, an organization of more than 400 colleges and universities.

-Education and honors
+Early life and education

-Constantine William Curris was born in Lexington, Kentucky, on November 13, 1940 and graduated from the University of Kentucky in 1962 with a B.A. in political science.
-He obtained an M.A. in political science and public administration from the University of Illinois in 1965 and an Ed.D. in higher education from the University of Kentucky in 1967.
-He received the Alumni Achievement Award from the College of Arts and Science at the University of Illinois.
-He is a member of the University of Kentucky Arts & Sciences Hall of Fame, the University of Kentucky College of Education Hall of Fame, and he was inducted into the University of Kentucky Hall of Distinguished Alumni on May 19, 2000.
+Curris was born in Lexington, Kentucky, on November 13, 1940, and graduated from the University of Kentucky in 1962 with a B.A. in political science.
+He obtained an M.A. in political science and public administration from the University of Illinois in 1965, and an Ed.D. in higher education from the University of Kentucky in 1967.

 Career

 Curris began his work in higher education in 1965 as vice president and dean of the faculty at Midway College in Kentucky.
 In 1968 he became director of academic programs for the West Virginia Board of Education.
 From 1969 through 1971 he was dean of student personnel programs at Marshall University in West Virginia, and for the following two years was the vice president and dean of the faculty at the West Virginia Institute of Technology.